 - Having hotel/accommodations changed

-Yes, there are some advantages to booking beforehand, but it's not necessary and doesn't usually present too many extra benefits unless you're 100% set on customizing the tour and/or seeing something that's not commonly included on "standard" tours.
+Yes, there are some advantages to booking beforehand, but it's not necessary and doesn't usually present too many extra benefits unless you're 100% set on customizing the tour and/or seeing something that's not commonly included on "standard" tours, like a stargazing-specific tour.

 Plus, and perhaps more importantly, booking in advance goes against the Uyuniguide.com golden rule of travel in Bolivia for happiness and success: be flexible!